 Did you know almost 62 percent of American households have pets?
 Silly and simple but think about it: your dog or cat’s hair and pet dander can accumulate on the surfaces of your house quickly.
 Millions of pet owners are allergic to their furry friends, and the proteins found on a pet’s dander can trigger powerful reactions.
 (They can also collect outdoor allergens too.
 Uhm, yikes!)
 Giving your pet regular baths can control the amount of dander it releases.
 Sure, Fido may not like the idea of a bath too much, but hey, he loves having a place to live, right?

-Here’s the most “Well Duh!” answers of them all, haha!
-Open a window, silly!
-Didn’t you know the EPA states, “Air within homes and buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities”?
+Did you know that the EPA states, “Air within homes and buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities”?
 When you crack a window, you’re allowing your indoor air to mingle with the outside world, and allowing fresh air to come in.
 Stop shutting yourself indoors with all that stale, old air.
 Open a window and let the sunshine in!